pandorabots/pandorabots.github.io/_integrations/telegram-integration.md

 through the process of naming your bot, and retrieving your API token.

-Once you've gotten your API token and gathered your Pandorabots API credentials, just click the "Deploy to Heroku" button found in the repository's read me file.
+Once you've gotten your API token and gathered your Pandorabots API credentials, just click the "Deploy to Heroku" button found in the repository's README.md file.
 Enter your information to configure the application and click "Deploy for Free".

 When the application has launched, your Pandorabot will be for chat to Telegram users!